Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: And these users could have potentially entered Coinbase.

-Qiao: We are actually seeing intense competition between Coinbase and Solana.
+Qiao: We are actually seeing very intense competition between Coinbase and Solana.
 Coinbase's Base stands in stark contrast to projects like Jupiter, Meteora, and Moonshot.
 Disruptive innovation often starts from the bottom, as there are too many tokens being minted and traded on-chain, and centralized exchanges cannot cover all these tokens, gradually losing market share.

 Discussion on "Blast Should Have Been Hyperliquid"

 Imran: I think it might be a bit late now.
-Although competition is still ongoing, Solana still holds a leading position.
+Although the competition is still ongoing, Solana still holds a leading position.
 While the lead is not particularly large, I believe they are gradually losing market share.
 We can talk about Hyperliquid.
 At least from the discussions on Twitter, many influential founders are choosing to build projects based on Hyperliquid.
 I feel they are attracting a large number of EVM Degen users (speculators in the Ethereum Virtual Machine ecosystem).
 In a sense, Hyperliquid should have played the role of Blast.